Total control over your Personal Data via the Token-based Loyalty Program

 Tokenization is the process of converting meaningful data, such as the payment card number, into a random string of characters called a token that has no value if breached.
 Tokens reference the original data, but cannot be used to extract the information behind the token.
 Tokens are widely used in the payment card industry to protect the primary account number (PAN) of cardholders from hacking or unauthorized use.
 Both Apple Pay and Google Pay use tokens to facilitate contactless (NFC) payment via mobile devices.

-The Token-based Loyalty Program repurposes an industry standard to allow payment cardholders to participate in an infinite number of merchant loyalty programs without disclosing their personal and confidential information.
-Currently merchants require a new member to share their personal data, such as phone number, email address, driving license before enrolling them into their loyalty program.
+The Token-based loyalty program repurposes an industry standard to allow payment cardholders to participate in unlimited merchant loyalty programs without disclosing their personal and confidential information.
+Currently merchants require a new member to share their personal data, such as phone number, email address, or driving license, before enrolling them into their loyalty program.
 This practice often results in serious and unintended consequences.

 Registering Tokenized Cards on ValiDeck